piotrduszynski-besolve/ee-calculator-nestjs/README.md

 ## 3 Add Json Branding (14 minutes)
 - Need to read about handling configuration in nestjs
 ## 4 Fixed E2E Test (4 minutes)
+## 5 Sum and minus operation(16 minutes)
+- I want to write calc from scratch, but I realized it's risky in 90 minutes to delivery product value for you.
+- Decided to use Mathjs
+- Updated stories